The Bank of England is allowed to use HM Queen Elizabeth II's portrait

 A timeless image for E Series

 The 1990 £5 note was the first of a new series.
-It featured a new, more mature portrait of the Queen who was 64 when it was first issued.
+It featured a new, more mature portrait of HM Queen Elizabeth II who was 64 when it was first issued.

 This likeness, by designer Roger Withington, has been used on all Bank of England notes since.
 It has become a familiar image, which makes it a useful anti-counterfeiting feature.
 People can detect changes in pictures of faces, especially well-known ones, much more easily than in other types of pattern.
 That helps people detect counterfeits with badly copied images.